xantoine-dev/xantoine-dev/README.md

 # Hello there!

-I'm Xavier, a software engineer based in Rancho Santa Margarita, California with a passion for building accessible user interfaces, automation tools, and data‑driven applications.
+I'm Xavier, a software engineer based in San Clemente, California with a passion for building accessible user interfaces, automation tools, and data‑driven applications.
 I care deeply about delivering high-quality software and improving developer experience over time.

 In my free time you'll often find me learning new technologies, contributing to open source projects, or tinkering with hardware projects.
 I believe in open knowledge and strive to write clean, well-documented code that's a pleasure to work with.